EXPLAINER: What's the Senate filibuster and why change it? - WTMJ

 Democrats consider creating a commission to examine the violent attack on the Capitol by Trump supporters just one of many issues they’re pushing that the public supports.
 Others in that category include House-passed measures easing voting access, expanding citizenship opportunities for immigrants and curbing gun rights.

 So far, Schumer hasn’t forced Senate votes on many such bills.
-But advocates of eliminating filibusters hope Thursday’s vote on the Jan.
+But advocates of eliminating filibusters hope Friday’s vote blocking creation of a Jan.
 6 commission, a top Democratic priority, will build pressure on Schumer, Manchin and Sinema to eliminate the delays.

 Schumer hasn’t overtly tipped his hand on what he’ll do but has consistently kept the door open.
 The Senate spent much of this week debating a bipartisan bill aimed at strengthening the U.S.’s ability to compete economically with China, which some saw as demonstrating that Democrats work with Republicans when they can.